scalabli/quo/docs/args.rst

 Environment Variables
 ---------------------

-Like options, arguments can also grab values from an environment variable.
+Like apps, args can also grab values from an environment variable.
-Unlike options, however, this is only supported for explicitly named environment variables.
+Unlike apps, however, this is only supported for explicitly named environment variables.

 Example usage: